gbutler69/blog/README.md

 This is my Blog.
-[See on GitHUB Pages](https://gbutler69.github.io/blog)
+[See GitHUB Pages](https://gbutler69.github.io/blog)